guitargeek/root/roofit/doc/developers/roofit_ad.md

 #### Helper Functions

-- **RooFit::Detail::CodeSquashContext**: this class maintains the context for squashing of RooFit models into code.
+- **RooFit::CodegenContext**: this class maintains the context for squashing of RooFit models into code.
 It keeps track of the results of various expressions to avoid redundant calculations.